Camp David. Christian

 of Christ.
 See also Christchurch Church of Christ.

-The International Church of Christ is currently facing massive internal
+The International Church of Christ has faced massive internal

-changes that may result in the "cult" designation being changed.
+changes that could result in the "cult" designation being changed.

 Centrepoint Commune.
 A